Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graph-representations-review.md

 Many interview problems can be solved using graph theory even though they are not explicitly framed as graph problems.
 Problems in this category usually do not provide the graph as a list of edges, adjacency list, or adjacency matrix.
 Instead, it is on you as the interviewee to think about how you can transform the given information into a graph.

-One common scenario is a problem in which we are given a 2D matrix or grid.
+One common scenario is a 'grid problem' in which we are given a 2D matrix or grid.
 This matrix is **not** an adjacency matrix.
 In an adjacency matrix, each value in the matrix represents either the presence or absence of an _edge_ between two nodes in the graph.
 In these 'hidden graph' problems, each value in the matrix represents a _node_ in the graph.

 Consider the following problem: